zicklag/bevy-to-bones-talk-slides/bevy-to-bones.md

 Note:

-- Now, when we run the example, instead of seeing an opaque primitive type, we see a `struct` type. ⏭️
+- Now, when we run it, instead of seeing an opaque primitive type, we see a `struct` type. ⏭️
 - The struct info tell us the fields of the struct ⏭️
 - The names of each field ⏭️
 - And the schema of each field ⏭️